Brosy Family Dentistry

-Both crowns and most bridges are fixed prosthetic devices.
+Crowns and most bridges are fixed prosthetic devices.
 Unlike removable devices such as dentures, which you can take out and clean daily, crowns and bridges are cemented onto existing teeth or implants, and can only be removed by a dentist.

-A dental crown is a tooth shaped “cap” that is placed over a tooth, covering the tooth to restore its shape, size, strength and appearance.
+A dental crown is a tooth shaped “cap” that is placed over a tooth, covering the tooth to restore it's shape, size, strength and appearance.
 A crown may be needed to:

 - Protect a weak tooth from breaking, or to hold together a cracked tooth.